-(ii) For $0.8 \leq T_c/T_s \leq 5$, our system achieves the best performance in terms of MOTA, i.e., over 90%.
-At the same time, the MOTP is still low, with errors of less than 29.4 cm when using self-calibration with $T_c/T_s = 5$.
-This shows that, if necessary, the processing load on the FC can be reduced by 5 times with negligible performance degradation.

-(iii) For $T_c/T_s > 5$, MOTA degrades slowly and MOTP increases.
-This is because the time-step of the FC, especially towards the end of this region, is too long to accurately follow human movement using the CV model.
+- 2) For $0.8 \le T_c/T_s \le 5$ , our system achieves the best performance in terms of MOTA, that is, over 90%.
+At the same time, the MOTP is still low, with errors of less than 29.4 cm when using self-calibration with $T_c/T_s = 5$ .
+This shows that, if necessary, the processing load on the FC can be reduced by five times with negligible performance degradation. - 3) For $T_c/T_s > 5$ , MOTA degrades slowly and MOTP increases.
+This is because the time step of the FC, especially toward the end of this region, is too long to accurately follow human movement using the CV model.

 Finally, we notice that the MOTA is almost unaffected by using self-calibration in place of the GT sensor locations and orientations.
-This holds for all regions (i)-(iii).
+This holds for all regions 1)-3).
 However, as expected, the MOTP is slightly worse in case self-calibration is used, as the residual error in the locations of the sensors indirectly affects the FC tracking precision.

-G. Impact of obstacles and furniture
+G. Impact of Obstacles and Furniture

-In this section, we evaluate the tracking performance of ORACLE in two challenging scenarios characterized by the presence of furniture and obstacles.
+In this section, we evaluate the tracking performance of ORACLE in two challenging scenarios characterized by the presence of furniture and obstacles, as represented in Fig. 10.

-1) Presence of furniture: The first scenario contains furniture, placed as shown in Fig. 10b.
-Subjects walk in a typical office setting including a table, chairs, and a hanger, following linear ad free trajectories.
-The MOTA and MOTP obtained by ORACLE in this case are reported in Tab.
-3, with one (1T) and two (2T) targets moving in the room.
-By comparing the obtained results with those in Tab.
-2 referring to the same number of radars and targets (but without any furniture), we observe that the furniture has an impact on the performance with one radar (1R), decreasing the MOTA of -20% in the Furn-1T case and of -9% in Furn-2T, respectively.
+1) Presence of Furniture: The first scenario contains furniture, placed as shown in Fig. 10(b).
+Subjects walk in a typical office setting including a table, chairs, and a hanger, following linear ad-free trajectories.
+The MOTA and MOTP obtained by ORACLE in this case are reported in Table III, with one (1T) and two (2T) targets moving in the room.
+By comparing the obtained results with those in Table II referring to the same number of radars and targets (but without any furniture), we observe that the furniture has an impact on the performance with one radar (1R), decreasing the MOTA of -20% in the Furn-1T case and of -9% in Furn-2T, respectively.
 Instead, when data from three radars (3R) are fused, the MOTA is unaffected, proving that ORACLE mitigates the effect of furniture on the tracking performance.
 We remark that, in this setup, we purposely placed the radars at the same height as the table and the chairs, to create a challenging scenario where part of the radio reflections are occluded by the objects.
-This prevents the correct tracking of the subjects when a single radar is used and occlusions occur, whereas the tracking performance is unaffected when multiple radar combine their data via the proposed data fusion algorithm.
+This prevents the correct tracking of the subjects when a single radar is used and occlusions occur, whereas the tracking performance is unaffected when multiple radars combine their data via the proposed data fusion algorithm.